hkcountryman/capstone-bot/README.md

 #### JSON user file

-The superuser must run the setup script prior to starting the server:
+The superuser must run the setup script prior to starting the server (note that it requires activation of the virtual environment to run):

 ```
-./setup.py [JSON file name]
+python3 ./setup.py
 ```

 The script generates a JSON file that includes the superuser as a user with their Whatsapp phone number (including '+' and country code), their preferred display name (no spaces allowed), and their preferred language code.
 The JSON file is encrypted via an [AES 128-bit cipher](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) key.